nfauconn/ft_printf/README.md

 - `0` Left-pads the number with zeroes (0) instead of spaces when padding is specified (see width sub-specifier).
 - `-` Left-justify within the given field width; Right justification is the default (see width sub-specifier).

-## Skills

-- **Understanding of the `printf()` function:** Inner workings and versatility of the popular `printf()` function in C.

-- **Data Structures in C:** Manage complex data more effectively, leading to more organized and scalable code.

-- **Use of Variadic Functions:** Manage a function with a variable number of arguments using `va_start`, `va_arg`, `va_copy`, and `va_end`.

-- **Handling Various Data Types and Conversions:** Managing different data types and conversions, such as printing characters, strings, pointers, and various number formats (decimal, integer, unsigned, hexadecimal).

-- **Makefile Creation:** Compile source files, into the required static library

-- **Code Structuring and Extensibility:** Writing well-structured and extensible code, which is crucial for the maintenance and scalability of software projects.

-- **Code Optimization:** I decided to use a buffer to store all the output and perform a single write operation at the end, instead of making successive calls to `write()`.
-This reduced the overhead and improved the performance of my `ft_printf` function.

-- **Memory Usage:** Buffering, concatenation, memory allocation, reallocation, and freeing memory.

-- **Function Pointers:** I used them in conjunction with an enumeration to call the appropriate conversion functions based on the format specifier.
-For example, `pf->fun_ptr[c] = &conv_c;` allowed me to map a character to a specific function, making the code modular and easy to extend.